Nigeria unrest spreads after shooting of protesters - RFI

 Reacting to the shooting, the minority caucus in Nigeria's House of Representatives condemned "such wicked acts of extra-judicial killing of defenceless citizens".

-The lawmakers called on the president to "immediately order the arrest and prosecution of officers involved in the Lekki killing".

-Nigeria, where the median age is 18, is a tinderbox of profound economic and social grievances, and the demonstrations have snowballed from anger over police violence to broader demands.
+Nigeria, where the median age is 18, is a tinderbox of profound economic and social grievances.

-UN chief Antonio Guterres called for an "end to reported police brutality and abuses" and called on the authorities "to investigate these incidents and hold the perpetrators accountable", a spokesman said.
+UN chief Antonio Guterres called for an "end to reported police brutality and abuses" and called on the authorities "to hold the perpetrators accountable".

 The European Union's foreign policy chief Josep Borrell said it was "alarming to learn that several people have been killed and injured during the ongoing protests".